arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 | Arduini_DebugUtils        | 1.4.0       |
 | Arduino_Portenta_OTA      | 1.1.3       |

-Once the libraries are in place within `Sketch Libraries`, we should have similar table as the following image:
+Once the libraries are in place within `Sketch Libraries`, we should have a similar table as the following image:

 ![PLC IDE - Required libraries for Arduino IoT Cloud integration](assets/plc-ide-libraries.png)